Updated July 2018

 Size & Weight

-We prefer the seats on the Summit X3 to the BOB for one main reason: the Summit X3 has a support bar going down the middle of the stroller, which makes the seats more supportive and prevents them from sagging toward the middle – as many people report happens with the BOB.
+The seats on the Summit X3 have a support bar going down the middle of the stroller, which makes the seats more supportive and prevents them from sagging toward the middle – as many people report happens with the BOB.

 The seats on the Summit X3 both recline independently (and nearly flat) and the recline/un-recline mechanism is easy to use.